 What Are Bed Bugs?

-Bed bugs are small, rusty red or mahogany in color, and resembling apple seeds.
+Bed bugs are small, rusty red or mahogany in color, and resemble apple seeds.
 These nocturnal pests feed on human blood by biting (though they will also bite other warm-blooded animals like dogs, cats, birds, and rodents), often while their hosts are fast asleep.
 In order to survive and develop, bed bugs must have these blood meals.
 If they haven’t fed recently, bed bugs’ bodies will be clear and flat, but after they’ve taken a blood meal, their coloring changes to a purple-ish red color and they become larger in size.

 How Do You Get Bed Bugs?